mbretter/go-mongodb/README.md

 ## Datatypes

-Besides the BSON conversation, all datatypes are supporting JSON encoding/decoding, by implementing the marshal/unmarshal functions.
+Besides the BSON convertion, all datatypes are supporting JSON encoding/decoding, by implementing the marshal/unmarshal functions.

 ### ObjectId

-The types package adds an `ObjectId` replacement of the mongodb drivers `primitive.ObjectId`.
+The types package adds an `ObjectId` replacement of the mongo-drivers `primitive.ObjectId`.
 The original ObjectId has two disadvantages:
 * an empty ObjectId is stored as "000000000000000000000000", instead of null, which is kind of weird.
 * every conversion between a string and an ObjectId has to be done using `ObjectIDFromHex()`, which adds a lot of extra code.